DSP (film)

-DSP (Note: The title's expanded form is Deputy Superintendent of Police.) is a 2022 Indian Tamil-language action thriller film written and directed by Ponram.
-The film stars Vijay Sethupathi with Anukreethy Vas in lead, while Chaya Devi, Shivani Narayanan, Prabhakar, Pugazh, Ilavarasu, G. Gnanasambandam, Deepa and Singampuli appear in other pivotal roles.
+DSP (Note: The title's expanded form is Deputy superintendent of police.) is a 2022 Indian Tamil-language action thriller film written and directed by Ponram.
+The film stars Vijay Sethupathi with Anukreethy Vas, while Chaya Devi, Shivani Narayanan, Prabhakar, Pugazh, Ilavarasu, G. Gnanasambandam, Deepa and Singampuli appear in other pivotal roles.
 It was released theatrically on 2 December 2022 and received mixed to negative reviews from critics.

 Plot

 At Kasimedu harbour, 'Kasimedu' Jaga hides in a boat with his henchmen.
 He hears a bang.
 Vascodagama smashes the wall with a hammer and subsequently arrests Jaga.
 He gets posted as a Deputy Superintendent of Police (DSP) in Dindugal District.
 Vascodagama is travelling in a coach and shares his flashback with a fellow passenger.

-Past: He lives in Dindigul with his parents, his younger sister Sumathi and a cousin named Poovali.
+In a flashback, Vascodagama lives in Dindigul with his parents, his younger sister Sumathi and a cousin named Poovali.
 His father, Murugapandi, owns a flower business and is the leader of the flower business association.
 He also has a friend Chandru.
 Chandru has a caring father.
 Living in the same village were a dangerous rowdy 'Muttai' Ravi and his brother Raja.
 At a young age, a ruffian threatened his grandfather's egg shop.
 So Ravi killed the ruffian by throwing acid eggs on his face, earning the name 'Muttai' Ravi.
 Vasco's father tells him not to revolt against injustice and to get a government job after he sees Ravi threaten people at the flower market.

 Annapoorni lives with her father, Shanmugam, and her two sisters, Kannapoorni and Vannapoorni.
 Their family has a sweet shop where they work.
 One day, she attends an exam but forgets her hall ticket.
 Vascodagama helps her reach home to get the hall ticket.
 Vascodagama insults her after she fails to give him his employment file.
 Vascodagama and his father meet Ravi to get a government job, but a friend of Vascodagama persuades them not to meet them, and they leave their place.
 Vascodagama and his sister always bet money on every alliance his sister has.

 Soon, Vascodagama falls in love with Annapoorni.
 One day, Vascodagama takes Chandru's father to his fields.
 He tells him that they wish Sumathi to be their daughter-in-law.
 Later, Ravi's goons stab him, and 'Muttai' Ravi hacks him to death.
 The police insult Vascodagama.
 He replies that 'Muttai' Ravi is the murderer.
 Ravi explains to the MLA that Chandru's father refused to sign the documents, so he killed him.